Sustainability in Research

 © Universität Bonn

-We are formulating our sustainability strategy in a continuous participatory process as part of the University’s own sustainability platform, known as BOOST (Bonn Program for Sustainable Transformation).
+We are formulating our sustainability strategy in a continuous participatory process as part of the University’s own sustainability platform, known as BOOST (Bonn Program for Sustainability Transformation).
 Strategic objectives and measures for research are being developed in a dedicated working group.

 Listen in now: our Cluster of Excellence PhenoRob in the Podcast "Excellent Explained"